Battle of Malta (1283): Aragonese response

-Roger of Lauria, following the instructions of the King of Aragon, equipped twenty-five galleys.
-Four of these, and a smaller vessel, were sent on to Trapani and to the King of Aragon.
-The remainder, namely, twenty-one galleys and two smaller vessels, were armed and manned with Catalans and Latins.
-Lauria took the smaller fleet, and raided the coast of Calabria, as far as La Castella d'Isola di Capo Rizzuto.
-The troops raided inland, attacking towns and homesteads.

-After scouring Calabria, Lauria returned with the fleet to Messina.
-Upon entering the Strait of Messina from the east, Aragonese scouts met the three Provençal galleys which Cornut had sent into the Strait to reconnoitre.
-The Angevin scout ships were resting for the night, awaiting news.
-Lauria quickly organised his galleys and having surrounded the three Angevin scouts, blocked their escape.
+With its victories at Messina and Nicotera, the Aragonese fleet in Sicily had gained an early advantage in the war.
+Morale in the fleet was high, with the predominantly Catalan and Sicilian crews being highly motivated.
+When King Peter III departed for Aragon, he left a sizeable force of galleys under the command of Admiral Roger of Lauria.
+This fleet raided the coast of Calabria, striking the Angevin forces at several points.

-Roger of Lauria soon learned all the Angevin plans regarding Malta.
-He quickly set sail for Messina, taking the three Angevin vessels with him.
-After landing his men and taking aboard fresh recruits, he left Messina and set sail for Malta.
-On his first sailing day he made for Syracuse, and asked for news on the Angevin-Provençal fleet.
-A barge had arrived from Gozo with news that the enemy fleet was already at Malta.
-The day after, the Aragonese set sail southwards, leaving Syracuse and reaching Capo Passero.
+Basing the Aragonese fleet in Messina, Lauria waited for signs of Angevin activity; when news arrived (likely from fishing vessels) that an Angevin fleet had sailed from Naples, he took on fresh recruits and prepared to intercept it with a fleet of 20 galleys.
+On his first sailing day he made for Syracuse and asked for news on the Angevin fleet.
+A barge had arrived from Gozo with news that the enemy fleet had already landed on Malta.
+The day after, the Aragonese set sail southwards for Malta, leaving Syracuse and reaching Capo Passero.
 After resting overnight, the Aragonese fleet set sail for the south east coast of Sicily, rather than head for Malta directly.
 After putting in at Fonte di Scicli, Lauria landed all his men to rest in Scicli to prepare themselves for the coming battle.